richmondx/LumberyardSDK/README.md

 3. Gem Installation:
 ----
-For building the game client, distributed to the End-User, you must only use the PlayFabClientSDK.

-A game server is not required for all games, however many online games require online server architecture.
-PlayFab also does not require you to use the same SDK for client and server.
+* **To build a Client**: use the PlayFabClientSDK.
-If your game-server is a separate stand-alone console application, it is possible to use the [C++ WindowsSDK](https://github.com/PlayFab/WindowsSDK).
+* **To build a Server**: If your game-server is a separate stand-alone console application, it is possible to use the [C++ WindowsSDK](https://github.com/PlayFab/WindowsSDK).
 If your game-server requires an the game environment, you can also use the PlayFabServerSDK provided with in the Lumberyard SDK.
 Do not mix the client/server/combo files, or your project may not compile.

-To implement both client and server in Lumberyard, you must create two separate projects, and install each gem separately.
+* **To build a Client / Server hybrid**: Create two separate projects, and install each gem separately.
 Do not publish any project containing your DeveloperSecretKey - For security reasons you must never expose this value to players

 * After you finish the Lumberyard setup steps in the section above, you will need to download the PlayFab gem.
  * If you are reading this document, you probably already have it, but you can also find it here: https://api.playfab.com/sdks/LumberyardSdk/